 Your Personal Driver Guide:

 The best way to see Uganda is with a Tour Guide.
-He will introduce you to the culture, styles, etiquette of both countries.
+He will introduce you to both countries’ cultures, styles, and etiquette.

-He is also the one who makes ways when there seems none.
-He is the one who makes things right at lodges, makes sure you that you have the right kind of food if you are a vegan or vegetarian, and teaches you to eat Mangoes, Jackfruit African style.
+He is also the one who makes a way when there seems to be none.
+He is the one who makes things right at lodges, makes sure that you have the right kind of food if you are a vegan or vegetarian, and teaches you to eat Mangoes, Jackfruit African style.

 He is also the one who will introduce you to some of the genuinely Ugandan things such as Waragi, the local Gin with local history, Banana Beer, or Wine.
 Most of all, he looks out for your well-being and safety.
-People, no matter what their orientation, is concerned about staying safe in Uganda or Rwanda.
+People are concerned about staying safe in Uganda or Rwanda, no matter their orientation.
 There is no safer place to be than in the African Bush on Safari.